Pfnuesel/strike/content/en/_index.md

 We successfully carried the protest to Davos!
 Despite the undesirable route, we made it to Davos and were able to make a statement against bigwigs and climate killers.

-Despite excessive repression by the police in Davos against peaceful demonstrators, we were able to be loud!
+Despite excessive inspections by the police in Davos against peaceful demonstrators, we were able to be loud!

 _Venceremos_